duronto23/PhoneKeyPressDecode/README.md

 ### Solution approach:
 I solved the problem by iterating through the given sequence of key presses until a `#` character is found.
 I used two pointers(`start` and `end`) to track consecutive presses of the same key and determined the corresponding character by counting the number of presses.

+* Once a `#` is found in the input, it is considered the end of the message.
+Any key presses after the `#` are not included in the message, as the message is sent upon pressing `#`.

 #### **Detailed explanation of the approach**, while iterating through the key press sequence:
 Initially, both the `start` and `end` pointers are set to the first index of the sequence.